Zambelli24/Spatify/README.md

 ## Running the Program

 You will ned to have a spotify account in order to use this program.
-Once you have create a spotify account, then you will need to register your application in order to get a client id and client secret.
+Once you have created a spotify account, then you will need to register your application in order to get a client id and client secret.
 Follow this link to do so.